officialpankajsah/Swiggy-Analysis-Dashboard/README.md

-Title of the Project
 E-Commerce Sales and Customer Insights Analysis: A Detailed Study on Swiggy
 ________________________________________
 Abstract
 In the fast-evolving digital economy, online food delivery platforms like Swiggy have transformed how consumers access meals, offering convenience and variety.
 This study analyzes Swiggy’s dataset to uncover key performance metrics, including delivery times, customer ratings, cuisine preferences, and geographic trends.
 By applying SQL queries and advanced data analysis, the research provides actionable insights to enhance customer satisfaction, operational efficiency, and revenue growth.
 The analysis identifies significant trends: the average delivery time is 54 minutes, with Indian and Chinese cuisines dominating customer preferences.
 Customer ratings demonstrate a strong correlation with order volumes, emphasizing the importance of service quality in driving repeat business.
 Geographic analysis reveals urban hotspots like Delhi and Kolkata as high-demand areas, while suburban regions offer growth potential.
-Recommendations include optimizing delivery logistics through AI-driven routing, strengthening restaurant partnerships by promoting high-performing outlets, and implementing loyalty programs to boost customer retention.
+Recommendations include optimizing delivery logistics through AI-driven routing, strengthening restaurant partnerships by promoting high-performing outlets and implementing loyalty programs to boost customer retention.
 The study also suggests leveraging popular cuisines and localized marketing strategies to tap into diverse customer segments.
 These findings provide Swiggy with a data-driven roadmap for addressing operational challenges and maximizing growth opportunities.
 By focusing on efficiency, customer satisfaction, and regional demand, Swiggy can strengthen its market position and continue thriving in the competitive food delivery landscape.
 This research underscores the critical role of data analytics in shaping strategic decisions in e-commerce industries.
 ________________________________________
 Introduction of the Study